MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-role-customization.md

 ---
-title: "Customizing the User Interface for User Roles"
+title: Customizing the user interface for user roles
 description: "Description of how to customize the User Interface in Business Central by using user roles."
 author: SusanneWindfeldPedersen
 ms.custom: na